intresrl/cloud-tutorials/istio/README.md

 - Find the service that has the delay issue
     - Configure a timeout on the service
 - Move all the traffic to the V1 version of the customer service
+  - mirror the traffic to the V3 version of the customer service
 - Configure a retry policy
 - Use headers to route the traffic to the V2 version of the customer service
 - Fault injection